getsentry/sentry-docs/src/collections/_documentation/platforms/node/express.md

 $ npm install @sentry/node@{% sdk_version sentry.javascript.node %}
 ```

-Sentry should be initalized as early in your app as possible.
+Sentry should be initialized as early in your app as possible.

 ```javascript
 const express = require('express');